Forty Twenty Three Twenty Second Street

 Now, as for my Who on me

-She was wearing her turbans
+She was always wearing her

 In the of the hat factory The fedoras got glued